UniversalDependencies/docs/_v2/mwe.md

 [Sag et al.](http://lingo.stanford.edu/pubs/WP-2001-03.pdf), excluding any relations in scope of [u-dep/name]() or [u-dep/compound]().
 The label `fixed` reflects this fact better.

 The proposed change is therefore to change the label `mwe` (multiword expression) to `fixed`, and making the guidelines more restrictive (namely, [fixed](u-dep/mwe) is used **only** for completely fixed grammaticized expressions that behave like function words or short adverbials).

+## Remove foreign

+The `foreign` relation does not denote a proper dependency relation and it now seems appropriate to subsume it under the new generalized `flat` relation.
+Note that there was never a special part-of-speech tag for foreign words, which were tagged `X` in cases where they could not be given a proper tag.
+The use of `flat` in syntax can be seen as parallel to this.
+A subtype `flat:foreign` can be used to preserve information in existing treebanks.

 ## Serial verb constructions